Help Support Local Food Hubs

 Bastrop Intervale Agricultural Zone

 Farmers are struggling to succeed in Central Texas as they are priced out and pushed out by haphazard development.
-As organizations like Farmshare Austin and ACC Elgin growing a new generation of farmers, more must be done to ensure their success.
+While such organizations as Farmshare Austin and ACC Elgin grow new farmers, more must be done to ensure their success.

-Creating dedicated agricultural zones where farmers can concentrate on growing good, clean, safe, and fair food is urgently needed.
+One way to do this is to create dedicated agricultural zones where farmers can concentrate on growing good, clean, safe, and fair food.

 Other dynamic cities like Nashville, TN and Burlington, VT have created thriving foodsheds for new and beginning farmers.
-We want to do the same for the Austin/Bastrop area starting with Wilbarger Bend, just 8 miles west of Bastrop and about 20 miles east of Austin.
+We want to do the same for Bastrop and Austin beginning with Wilbarger Bend, just 8 miles west of Bastrop and about 20 miles east of Austin.

 Wilbarger Bend, identified as a Conservation Priority since 2009, is already home to several certified organic vegetable farms and ranchers as well as successful restauranteurs and food entreprenuers.
-We need to make this food hub stronger by adding more farmers who can share resources so we can provide our neighbors with the highest quality food possible.
+By adding more farmers and ranchers here, we can build a strong food hub that provides our neighbors with the highest quality food possible, while allowing farmers to work together as needed.

 DID YOU KNOW?